 Residence halls are open and operated when school is in session.
-They are not available as student housing on a year-round basis and are closed over designated holiday periods.
-Students may leave personal belongings in their rooms, but the rooms may not be occupied over holiday breaks.
+They are not available as student housing on a year-round basis and are closed over the Christmas holidays and between semester periods.
+Students may not have access to their rooms in advance of the published opening dates and must vacate their rooms by published closing dates.
+Students may leave personal belongings in their rooms over the holidays, but the rooms may not be occupied.
+Students may not leave belongings on campus between the spring and summer semesters or between the summer and fall semesters, even if they are attending both as room or hall assignment will change.
+Exceptions may apply to students who are involved in groups who have athletic events or other types of training during those times and who have prior approval for such activities.
 Samford is not responsible for any loss or damage to personal property left in rooms.
-Students may not have access to their rooms in advance of the published opening dates and must vacate their rooms by published closing dates.
-All personal belongings must be removed from the student's room at the end of the spring term, or when the student officially vacates the room.
 The university does not have facilities to provide storage for students' personal property between terms or over the summer.

 During the summer and January terms, housing is limited to students enrolled at Samford University during the term, or to students required to be in residence to participate in university-approved activities.
 During fall and spring semesters, housing is limited to full-time students or to part-time students with special needs.
-On-campus housing is not available to students over 24 years of age, without permission from the Vice President of Student Affairs.
+On-campus housing is not available to students over 24 years of age without permission from the Vice President of Student Affairs and Enrollment Management.

 The following items provide a guide by which to decorate residence hall rooms.
 The Residence Life Department asks that you remain within these guidelines.
 If you have questions when you arrive, please address them to the RA (resident assistant) and/or RM (residence manager) in your building.

 - Hanging a curtain rod by nailing into the window frame on either side of the window is allowed.
 Spring rods/tension rods may also be used.